J. F. C. Fuller: Early life

-Fuller was born in Chichester, West Sussex, the son of an Anglican clergyman.
+–1940), née de la Chevallerie, of French descent but raised in Germany.
+Alfred Fuller retired as rector of Itchenor and moved to Chichester, where his son was born.
 After moving to Lausanne with his parents as a boy, he returned to England at the age of 11 without them; three years later, at "the somewhat advanced age of 14", he began attending Malvern College and, later trained for an army career at the Royal Military College, Sandhurst, from 1897 to 1898.
 His nickname of "Boney", which he was to retain, is said to have come either from an admiration for Napoleon Bonaparte, or from an imperious manner combined with military brilliance which resembled Napoleon's.

-Career
+Military career

+Pre-World War I

-Fuller was commissioned into the 1st Battalion of the Oxfordshire Light Infantry (the old 43rd Foot), and served in South Africa from 1899 to 1902.
-In the spring of 1904 Fuller was sent with his unit to India, where he contracted typhoid fever in autumn of 1905; he returned to England the next year on sick-leave, where he met the woman he married in December 1906.
+Fuller was commissioned into the 1st Battalion of the Oxfordshire Light Infantry (the old 43rd Foot) on 3 August 1898.
+He served in the Second Boer War in South Africa from December 1899 to 1902, and was promoted to lieutenant on 24 February 1900 a couple of months after arriving there.
+In the spring of 1904 Fuller was sent with his unit to India, where he contracted typhoid fever in autumn of 1905; he returned to England the next year on sick-leave, where he met the woman he married in December 1906 – Margaretha "Sonia" Karnatzki, the daughter of a Warsaw doctor.
 Instead of returning to India, he was reassigned to Volunteer units in England, serving as adjutant to the 2nd South Middlesex Volunteers (amalgamated into the Kensingtons during the Haldane Reforms) and helping to form the new 10th Middlesex.
 Fuller later claimed that his position with the 10th Middlesex inspired him to study soldiering seriously.
 In 1913, he was accepted into the Staff College, Camberley, starting work there in January 1914.

+World War I

 During the First World War, Fuller was a staff officer with the Home Forces and with VII Corps in France, and from 1916 in the Headquarters of the Machine-Gun Corps' Heavy Branch which was later to become the Tank Corps.
-He helped plan the tank attack at the 20 November 1917 Battle of Cambrai and the tank operations for the Autumn offensives of 1918.
+In September 1917, he held discussions with the Minister of Munitions Winston Churchill at the Tank Corps Headquarters in Bermicourt.
+He helped plan the tank attack at the 20 November 1917 Battle of Cambrai and the tank operations for the autumn offensives of 1918.
 His Plan 1919 for a fully mechanised offensive against the German army was never implemented.
-After 1918 he held various leading positions, notably as a commander of an experimental brigade at Aldershot.
+After 1918, in January of which he was promoted to brevet lieutenant colonel, he held various leading positions, notably as a commander of an experimental brigade at Aldershot.
+He participated in the Allied Tank Committee in London in February 1918.